surajwy/architecture-center/docs/guide/architecture-styles/event-driven.md

 ## Challenges

 - Guaranteed delivery.
 In some systems, especially in IoT scenarios, it's crucial to guarantee that events are delivered.
-- Processing events in order.
-- Exactly-once processing.
+- Processing events in order or exactly once.
+Each consumer typically runs in multiple instances, for resiliency and scalability.
+This can create a challenge if the events must be processed in order, or if the processing logic is not idempotent.

 ## IoT architecture

-Event driven architectures are central to IoT solutions.
+Event-driven architectures are central to IoT solutions.
 The following diagram shows a possible logical architecture for IoT.
 The diagram emphasizes the event-streaming components of the architecture.

 ![](./images/iot.png)

 The **cloud gateway** ingests device events at the cloud boundary, using a reliable, low latency messaging system.

 Devices might send events directly to the cloud gateway, or through a **field gateway**.
-A field gateway is a specialized device or software, usually co-located with the devices, that receives events and forwards them to the cloud gateway.
-The field gateway might also pre-process the raw device events, performing functions such as filtering, aggregation, or protocol transformation.
+A field gateway is a specialized device or software, usually colocated with the devices, that receives events and forwards them to the cloud gateway.
+The field gateway might also preprocess the raw device events, performing functions such as filtering, aggregation, or protocol transformation.

-After ingestion, events go through one ore more **stream processors** that can route the data (for example, to storage) or perform analytics and other processing.
+After ingestion, events go through one or more **stream processors** that can route the data (for example, to storage) or perform analytics and other processing.

 The following are some common types of processing.
 (This list is certainly not exhaustive.)

 - Writing event data to cold storage, for archiving or batch analytics.

-- Hot path analytics: Analyzing the event stream in (near) real time, to detect anomalies, recognize patterns over rolling time windows, or trigger alerts when a specific condition occurs in the stream.
+- Hot path analytics, analyzing the event stream in (near) real time, to detect anomalies, recognize patterns over rolling time windows, or trigger alerts when a specific condition occurs in the stream.

 - Handling special types of non-telemetry messages from devices, such as notifications and alarms.